Getting around New York

 OMNY contactless payment

-There is no longer a need to purchase a Metro Card, but the OMNY contactless payment system is now in place.
-So you can use your regular debit, credit or reloadable card to pay your fare, and of course you can also pay with your mobile phone or Apple Watch and similar methods.
+You can use your regular debit, credit or recharge card to pay for your tickets, and of course you can also pay with your mobile phone or Apple Watch and similar methods.

-In practice, the system is set to a weekly limit on the amount that can be charged to your card.
-If you take 12 or more rides, you do have to swipe the card each time you do so, but no money will be charged above the amount 34 usd within a week.
+In practice, the system is set to a weekly limit that can be charged to your card.
+If you take 12 or more rides, you do have to swipe the card each time after that, but no money will be charged above the amount 34 usd within the weekly period.

 Paper Metro Card